mohudalbazzaz/ethereum-price-tracker/README.md

 ## Features

-- Fetches current ETH price, market cap, and 24-hour volume
+- Fetches current ETH price and updates every 10 minutes using Task Scheduler on Windows
 - Saves data to CSV (`eth_prod.csv`)
 - Logs activities and errors to `tracker.log`
 - Uses a `.env` file to securely store API keys